Links vs orange

 How do unnatural link penalties occur?

-This penalty would come from Google’s spam team in the form of a manual restrictive measure.
+This penalty would come from Google’s spam team in the form of a manual action, which is a restrictive measure.

 According to Google, you can receive a manual action or penalty for “a pattern of unnatural, artificial, deceptive, or manipulative links pointing to pages.”

-Additionally, Google’s Webmaster Guidelines state that “any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
-This includes any behavior that manipulates links to your site or outgoing links from your site.”
+Additionally, Google Search Essentials states that any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and are in violation of their guidelines.

 What happens when you receive an unnatural links penalty?